ilovedc74/word_frequency/README.md

 And fed the words into the [website](http://elearning.ling.sinica.edu.tw/CWordfreq.html) to extract the frequency.

+With use of [regular expression](https://docs.python.org/3/howto/regex.html#regex-howto) to accomplish the task.

-They were further exported into csv files.
+Results were exported into csv files.